manmanmano/ICS0019-Advanced_Python/README.md

 # ICS0019-Advanced_Python
-This repo contains all of the homeworks and exercises from the TalTech course ICS0019 Advanced Python.
+This repo contains all of my homeworks and exercises solutions from the TalTech course ICS0019 Advanced Python.